mantidproject/mantid/docs/source/release/v5.1.0/diffraction.rst

 - H,K,L can now be edited in the table of a peaks workspace in workbench (now consistent with Mantid Plot)
 - The peaks workspace table display now contains a column showing the value of the intensity/sigma for each peak.
 - SliceViewer can now correctly display non-orthogonal axes for output of the :ref:`MDNorm <algm-MDNorm>` algorithm.
+- Ellipsoid integration now supported in IntegratePeaksMD with option to fix orientation of ellipsoid to have one axis parallel to Q of peak.

 :ref:`Release 5.1.0 <v5.1.0>`